Labrador Health

 Grade 0 = Normal elbow

-SL-grade = Limit stage, almost normal but elbow with very slight defects.
+SL grade = Limit stage, almost normal but elbow with very slight defects.

 Grade DC1 = Mild osteoarthritis.